Randallkiddsr/python-beginners/README.md

 ### Python Training

-Solutions for the exercises of the Python video-training by Jason Cannon.
+Solutions for the exercises of the Jason Cannon's video-training.

 <img src="./images/hello.png" alt="hello" width="400" />